erobwen/liquefy/documents/FlowUserGuide.md

 The first time a child component is built, it will recieve an `onEstablished` message that in turn will call `setState` that the application code can override to setup state.
 Conversley when the child component is not rebuilt anymore, it will receive an `onDispose` event.

 ### Rebuild merge and component properties
 During rebuild merge, Flow uses the equivalent to `Object.assign(establishedObject, newlyCreatedObject)`.
 So in order to maintain state of your established component, your state properties cannot be set during construction or the default value will overwrite the changed state!
-So make sure to initialize your state properties ONLY in `setState()`
+So make sure to initialize your state properties ONLY in `initialize()`

 ### Identity consistency when using keys
 When you use a ***key*** to build a child component, Flow in actuality takes it a step further.
 At the moment such an object is created, it assumes the object identity that was previously associated with that key, but with a new temporary state, that reflects the current build.
 This means that inside your build function you could set a global variable refering to your component, and it would be the correct reference even after the build function finishes.
 This however does not work for components that are matched with a component in a previous build through pattern matching, for obvious reasons.